IanVermes/grpc_example/README.md

 * this involves updating the .proto layer
 * then compiling the grpc code with `python -m grpc_tools.protoc -I ../protos --python_out=. --grpc_python_out=. ../protos/helloworld.proto`
+* then updating the human written server and client `.py` code.

 _Notes_